 Students must successfully complete all online learning prior to attending the face to face Please refer to Delivery Mode/Duration for more information on the online learning.

-Upon completion of this training, students will receive a Statement of Attainment for HLTAID003 Provide First Aid, incorporating HLTAID001 Provide Cardiopulmonary Resuscitation within 30 days via PDF.
+Upon successful completion of all course requirements, students will receive a Statement of Attainment for HLTAID003 Provide First Aid, incorporating HLTAID001 Provide Cardiopulmonary Resuscitation within 30 days via PDF.
 Certificates are typically provided to the student within 10 business days of successful completion.

 To enrol, students must be a minimum of 14 years of age.
-Children under 14 may be accepted on a case-by-case basis upon application to their local SMA state branch (in the state where the course is to be held).
+Children under 14 may be accepted on a case-by-case basis upon application their local SMA Office (in the region the course is to be held).
 This ensures the student has the necessary skills to undertake training and assessment requirements.

 New or continuing students undertaking nationally recognised training need a Unique Student Identifier (USI) to receive a qualification/statement of attainment for this unit.